cockroachdb/docs/v22.1/online-schema-changes.md

 {% include {{ page.version.version }}/known-limitations/schema-change-ddl-inside-multi-statement-transactions.md %}

+### No online schema changes if primary key change in progress

+You cannot start an online schema change on a table if a [primary key change](alter-primary-key.html) is currently in progress on the same table.

-### No schema changes between executions of prepared statements
+### No online schema changes between executions of prepared statements

 {% include {{ page.version.version }}/known-limitations/schema-changes-between-prepared-statements.md %}